 Yes and no.

-If you like popular Nintendo franchises like Mario, Zelda or Pokemon or want to catch up with them, definitely yes.
+If you like popular Nintendo franchises like Mario, The Legend of Zelda or Pokémon, or you want to catch up with them, definitely yes.

-If you don't mind buying a device produced by an eccentric Japanese company that doesn't differ that much from popular game studios, probably yes.
+If you don't mind buying an underpowered device produced by an eccentric Japanese company that doesn't differ that much from popular AAA game studios, probably yes.

 If you want a portable gaming device that is not a smartphone, yes.

-If you have kids and you want to introduce them to a safe and easy to use gaming ecosystem that will last for years, probably yes.
+If you have children and you would like to introduce them to a safe and easy to use gaming ecosystem that will last for years, probably yes.